microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 The most well-known discrete distribution is **uniform distribution**, in which there is a sample space of N elements, with equal probability of 1/N for each of them.

-It is more difficult to describe the probability distribution of a continuous variable.
+It is more difficult to describe the probability distribution of a continuous variable, with values drawn from some interval [a,b], or the whole set of real numbers &Ropf;.
 Consider the case of bus arrival time.
 In fact, for each exact arrival time $t$, the probability of a bus arriving at exactly that time is 0!

 > Now you know that events with 0 probability happen, and very often!
 At least each time when the bus arrives!